dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 end in sight, and I invite you to stumble along with me.

 This is the third chapter of a personal journey.
-Again, I am indebted to [Arjun Balaji] who asked the following on Twitter: "What have you learned from Bitcoin?"
-It is this question which has led me to write this series to outline some of the things I've learned.
+Again, I am indebted to [Arjun Balaji] who asked the following on Twitter: *"What have you learned from Bitcoin?"* It is this question which has led me to write these lessons down and outline some of the things I've learned.

 [Chapter I][chapter1] explored what I've learned from Bitcoin when seen through a philosophical lens: the interplay of immutability and change, copying